You’ll often hear people say that you need to network to find a job. What is networking and how do you do it effectively?

 How do you develop a network?

 - Visit the career services center at your school.
 They offer tons of services, from job search assistance to resume help.
-They also have a network on alumni that they may be able to connect you with.
+They also have a network of alumni that they may be able to connect you with.

 - Go to class.
 But don’t just go, make yourself known to the professor.
 Sit up front, ask questions, and go to office hours.
-You never know who your professor knows, they often have tons of connections, from colleagues in the field to former students that they may be able to connect you with.
+You never know who your professor knows.
+They often have tons of connections, from colleagues in the field to former students that they may be able to connect you with.

 - Use LinkedIn.
-Use it to connect with people that you’ve met, professors you’ve had, etc. You never know when you might need to contact someone.
+Use it to connect with people that you’ve met, professors you’ve had, coworkers, etc. You never know when you might need to contact someone.

 - Attend networking events.
 If your school holds a networking event, go!